Travel Insurance Saver

 Already Overseas

-If you are already overseas and need travel insurance due to your previous policy expiring, or need to be covered while overseas and for your return trip back to Australia you can purchase while overseas.
+If you are already overseas and need travel insurance due to your previous policy expiring, or you forgot to buy travel insurance and need to be covered while overseas and for your return trip back to Australia you can purchase while overseas.
 The trip must end at your home in Australia.
-A 72 hour waiting period may apply for policies purchased when you are already travelling.
-See waiting periods in the PDS for more information.

 Annual Multi Trip

-Annual Multi Trip Plan, trip(s) means any travel up to 45 days in duration between the departure date and return date shown on your Certificate of Insurance.
+Annual Multi Trip Plan, trip(s) means any travel up to 31, 45, 62 & 91 days in duration based on the plan you select.
+This duration is between the departure date and return date shown on your Certificate of Insurance.
 Each trip must:

 • Start and end at your home in Australia, and

-• Be to a destination of at least 200km from your home in Australia, and
+• Be to a destination of at least 100km from your home in Australia, and

 Designed for people who are travelling internationally and may also be travelling domestically.